edqbao/wonderQ/README.md

 addq appends message and messageId object to end of Redis list

 #### Consumer reads message with recieve operation
-recieve creates a new consumer queue of length 1 with the message recieved Sets timeout
+recieve creates a new consumer queue of length 1 with the message recieved <br />
+Sets timeout <br />
-If message is not processed after timeout, pushes message back onto begining of queue
+If message is not processed after timeout, pushes message back onto begining of queue <br />

 #### Consumer processes message with remove operation
-remove checks if a consumer queue for the message to be removed exists if consumer queue exists, deletes consumer queue timeout occurs, and without consumer queue existing, message cant be added back to queue
+remove checks if a consumer queue for the message to be removed exists <br />
+if consumer queue exists, deletes consumer queue <br />
+timeout occurs, and without consumer queue existing, message cant be added back to queue <br />

 ## System Scalability
-Redis is used as data store for this application
+Redis is used as data store for this application <br />
 Very high speeds for write and read operations using Redis to meet high volume message write and consumption

 ## Authors